CAP-RMR-UT/nasa-weather-contrail/opsplan/general.rst

 states, districts, and territories.
 The data collection will happen over three months with a single day each month.

+NASA will also be observing some units to see how we collect data, how we run the mission, and the impacts of this activity on individuals interest in STEM engagement.
+Wings and subordiante unit commanders will agree to this observation.

 Incident Command Post
 ---------------------